United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 ## Has "Initialization JavaScript Code" Attribute

-The attribute value must be anonymous function accepting only one parameter which is JSON object containing all plug-in options rendered from the plug-in package on page load.
-The function must return this JSON object in order to initialize the plug-in.
+The attribute value must be an anonymous function accepting only one parameter which is a JSON object containing all plug-in options rendered from the plug-in package on page load.
+The function must return this JSON object to initialize the plug-in.
 Specified object properties can be used to customize the plug-in UI and logging in the application debug mode enabled.

 ```javascript
 function( pOptions ) {